New Cohort Starts:

 $85K

-Cognitive skills your 18A4 training built — and where they transfer.
+Cognitive skills your 18A4 training built — and where they transfer in civilian work.

 Situational Awareness